 Recommendation #3:

-ICANN Organization shall create and issue a Policy Guidance document that outlines the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee, such that any claim of jurisdictional immunity made by an IGO in respect of a particular jurisdiction will be determined by the applicable laws of that jurisdiction.
+ICANN Organization shall issue Policy Guidance outlining the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee, such that any claim of jurisdictional immunity made by an IGO in respect of a particular jurisdiction will be determined by the applicable laws of that jurisdiction.
 In addition, ICANN Organization shall ensure that this Policy Guidance document is brought to the notice of the Governmental Advisory Committee (GAC) for its and its members’ and observers’ information, and published along with the procedures and rules applicable to the UDRP and URS on the ICANN website.

 As with its deliberations and subsequent decision to modify its initial recommendation on standing, the Working Group spent a significant amount of time discussing the comments that were received to its preliminary recommendations on the topic of IGO jurisdictional immunity.
 In its Initial Report, the Working Group had also solicited community input on two options then under consideration, for dealing with the outcome of a successful challenge by an IGO to a court’s claiming jurisdiction over it.
 These two options were: